TOAST-DOCS/Compute-Instance/en/troubleshooting-guide.md

 ## Compute > Instance > Troubleshooting Guide

-The document describes how to resolve issues you may encouter while using NHN Cloud.
+The document describes how to resolve issues you may encounter while using NHN Cloud.

 <h3> I want to use a different version, other than the default OS version of NHN Cloud.
 Can I upload my personal images? </h3>